zeldin/iceGDROM/README.md

 Acknowledgements
 ----------------

-* AVR softcore was developed by Ruslan Lepetenok
+* RISC-V softcore "VexRiscv" was developed by Charles Papon
 * GD-ROM connector pinout was provided by OzOnE
 * SD Card and FAT code based on sdfatlib by Bill Greiman
 * DiscJuggler reader code based on CDIrip by DeXT/Lawrence Williams